 But what does that mean?
-There are so many layers to the meaning that it deserves it’s own expository article, but I will give you the cliff notes here.
+There are so many layers of meaning that it deserves it’s own article, but I will give you the cliff notes here.

 The above quote also refers to something Nietzsche was adamant about in his philosophies.
 The fact that it is the negative conditions of our lives that define us more than the positive conditions of our lives.
 We are made resilient and strong by going through our sufferings, by seeking them out even, and by using those sufferings as the cornerstones of our identities and building around them the foundations of our lives.

-We all have those moments in our lives that have shaped the very core of our being and it is almost guaranteed that some of the ones that shaped you the most were events that seemed negative at the time but, as time passed and you continued to live, turned out to be the very things that needed to happen in order to make you who you are today.
+We all have those moments in our lives that have shaped the very core of our being and I guarantee that the ones that shaped you the most were events that seemed negative at the time but, as time passed and you continued to live, turned out to be the very things that needed to happen to make you who you are today.
 Those weaking moments, in retrospect, turned out to be the very conditions we needed to create in us our undeniable future strength.